Find Affordable College Courses

 $17,193 Average Tuition & Fees

-Our analysis found University of Michigan - Ann Arbor to be the best value school for communication and journalism students who want to pursue a degree in Michigan.
-U-M is a very large public school located in the midsize city of Ann Arbor.
+Our 2023 rankings named University of Michigan - Ann Arbor the best value school in Michigan for communication and journalism students.
+U-M is a fairly large public school located in the midsize city of Ann Arbor.

-The average tuition and fees for an in-state undergraduate at U-M are $17,193 a year.
+In-state tuition fees for undergraduate students at U-M are $17,193 per year.
 After completing their degree, communication and journalism graduates from U-M carry an average student debtload of $19,000.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $435.

 #2